timsweb/SpotSig/README.md

 ##Missing features
 At the moment it only generates the spot signatures and does a Jaccard comparison of two documents.
-Anyone wanted to add to this library may want to add in the document set de-duplication (with partitioning/sorting etc).
+Anyone wanting to add to this library may want to add in the document-set-de-duplication (with partitioning/sorting etc).

 Text entered into the analyse function isn't sanitised in any way; that's up to the calling code.